 Identifying the first “comic” has led to ongoing debate about the first narrative sequence combining words and text.
 The 17th-century Italian Vita del Lascivo is often a contender for that title, predating Hogarth and Töpffer by nearly two centuries.

+Simon de Nantua

-Historie d’Albert
+Historie d’Albert par Simon de Nantua [reproductions]

-I don’t have any information for this—ck
+Paris : Imp.
+Dufrenoy, 34 R. du Four St. Germain, 1860

+obl NC1659.N36 A75 1860 Rare

-In this short sequence, the reader follows the protagonist of the story, Albert, through his assistantships to a dental surgeon and then “expirpator” of corns and calluses before setting out on his own only to leave town to become wine-taster after all of his patients die of tetanus.
+In this short sequence, the reader follows the protagonist of the story, Albert, through his assistantships to a dental surgeon and then “expirpator” of corns and calluses before setting out on his own only to leave town to become wine-taster after all his patients die of tetanus.

 The Art of Dying